5OME-ONE/5OME-ONE.github.io/_posts/reverse-engineering/2024-09-28-IEEE-VICTORIS-3.0.md

 I debugged the binary slowly until I found the call to `setitimer()` and replaced it with `nop` and fixed the return value, now we can debug the program more easily.

-After heavy debugging, I still don't understand how the encode is done, so I move to a quicker way.
+After heavy debugging, I still don't understand how the encode is done, so I moved to a quicker way.

 Since we have the desired output, why can't we just brute-force it?, So, I wrote the following Python script to automate the process and tried to make it as simple as possible so that it runs quickly: